bhnord/activities/README.md

 **04/20 04:00PM - 04/21 11:00PM @ South Street Diner**
 South Street Diner, Boston’s longest-running late-night restaurant invites guests to stop by before the iconic 129th Boston Marathon on Sunday, April 20th from 4:00pm to 11:00pm to fuel up for the race with all-you-can-eat pancakes for just $10!
 <a href="https://www.southstreetdiner.com" target="_blank">info link</a>

-### Boston Marathon Expo

-**04/18 10:00AM - 04/20 06:00PM @ John B. Hynes Veterans Memorial Convention Center**
-The Bank of America Boston Marathon Expo will be open to participants, friends, and fans, and will feature an adidas store as well as Official Boston Marathon Sponsors and Licensees.
-<a href="https://www.baa.org/bank-america-boston-marathon-expo" target="_blank">info link</a>

 ### LoveStrukk Indoors - DANCE PARTY